How to Transfer Photos from iPhone to PC

 5. Click “Save to PC” and select a location on your PC to save your media.

-Copying iPhone photos to laptop using TouchCopy
+Transferring iPhone photos to PC using TouchCopy

 TouchCopy will maintain your album structure.
 So, when copying your iPhone albums or sections like “Favorites” or “Selfies”, your photos will be saved into folders for each album – keeping your library organized and tidy.